-The katsura tree is an easy tree to satisfy.
+The katsura tree is an easy tree to plant.
 All it needs is rich soil and significant water reserves.

 Katsura planting quick facts